yakovshmidt/algo-problems/src/main/resources/SystemDesign_PreparationMap.md

 * Get topics from AlgoExpert?

 Notes:
+* more than 5T in year 1? - you !might! need NoSQL
 * server can process 5K inserts per **shard**
 * server can process 10K gets per **replica**
 * modern day server can have 256GB memory of RAM to store **cache**